Chapter 1: Autumn Dark

 A gust of wind brought tears to Jack’s eyes.
-He turned his head away from it, looking towards the shore of the loch, where the ruins of a narrow tower jutted into the grey sky.
+He turned his head away from it, looking towards the shore of the loch, where the ruins of a narrow tower jutted into the grey sky casting its shadow over the church and graveyard.
 It stood on the shore like a broken lighthouse.
 He could have been down there right now with Tricia.
 If only she hadn’t already heard all the stories about him.
 Whispers travel fast in Cairnbawn, especially if they’re about something dark.
 Like the stories about the tower itself.
 The local children said it was haunted.
 Jack thought that was rubbish.
 The kind of rubbish his mother had believed.
-The same children said that a lot of strange things happened in Cairnbawn, which they blamed on the ancient circle of standing stones that sat at the heart of town, in the churchyard.
+The same children said that a lot of strange things happened in Cairnbawn, which they blamed on the ancient circle of standing stones that sat on the shore of the loch, in the churchyard.
 The Cairnbawn circle, they said, was a gateway to another realm, the realm of magic and elves and dragons.
-Jack dismissed that stuff as loopy rubbish.
+Jack dismissed that as superstitious nonsense.

 “Jack, it’s really cold,” Harriett whined.
 He looked down into her face.
 Her eyes were watering from the wind that was also buffeting her black hair.

 “No, really?” he teased.
 “I hadn’t noticed, but that does explain the icicle hanging off my nose.”

 “Ha ha ha,” she said sharply.
 “I was just saying.
 I’m allowed to say things you know.
 I have rights.”
 Harriett loved to regale Jack with her notion of human rights, which basically meant she should be allowed to do and say whatever she pleased.
 She’d been learning about that human rights stuff in school.